Medium: Lithograph on paper

 Classification: Prints and Printing Plates

-Credit Line: Gift of I.H.
-Pace.
-In the permanent collection, Brunnier Art Museum, University Museums, Iowa State University, Ames, Iowa.
+Credit Line: Transferred from the Applied Art Department, Iowa State University.
+In the permanent collection, Brunnier Art Museum, University Museusms, Iowa State University, Ames, Iowa.